 We are aiming to achieve and maintain profitability on a GAAP basis.
 To do so, we need to continuously improve our platform's capabilities, features and functionality.
-In addition, we will need to appropriately scale our internal business, IT, and financial, operating and administrative systems to serve our growing customer base, while continuing to manage headcount, capital and operating and reporting processes, and continue to integrate them with ironSource's, in an efficient manner.
+In addition, we will need to appropriately scale our internal business, IT, and financial, operating and administrative systems to serve our growing customer base, while continuing to manage headcount, capital and operating and reporting processes and continue to integrate them with ironSource's, in an efficient manner.
 Any failure of or delay in these efforts could result in impaired performance and reduced customer satisfaction, resulting in decreased sales to new customers or lower dollar-based net expansion rates, which would hurt our revenue growth and our reputation.
 Further, any failure in optimizing the costs associated with our third-party cloud services could negatively impact our gross margins.
 Even if we are successful in our efforts to grow and expand, such efforts will be expensive and complex, and require the dedication of significant management time and attention.
 We may also suffer inefficiencies or service disruptions as a result of our efforts to scale our internal infrastructure.
 Cost-cutting interventions and improvements to our internal infrastructure to offset expenses may not be effectively implemented on a timely basis, and such failures could harm our business, financial condition and results of operations.

-We may fail to realize the possible synergies between our Create and Grow Solutions, including the benefits of the ironSource Merger, or those synergies may take longer to realize than expected.
+We may If we fail to realize the possible synergies between our Create timely release updates and Grow Solutions, including the benefits of the ironSource Merger, or those synergies may take longer to realize than expected.

 We believe that there are significant benefits and synergies that may be realized through leveraging our Create and Grow Solutions.
 However, the efforts to realize these benefits and synergies is a complex process and may disrupt our existing operations if not implemented in a timely and efficient manner.
 The full benefits of these synergies, including those from the ironSource Merger, may not be realized as expected or may not be achieved within the anticipated time frame, or at all.
 In addition, we may incur additional or unexpected costs in order to realize these revenue synergies.
-Failure to achieve these synergies could adversely affect our results of operations or cash flows, cause dilution to our earnings per share, and negatively impact our stock price.
+Failure to achieve these synergies could adversely affect our results of operations or cash flows, cause dilution new features to our earnings per share, platform and negatively impact adapt and respond effectively to rapidly changing technology, evolving industry standards, changing regulations, or changing customer needs, requirements, or preferences, our stock price, platform may become less competitive.